 - Imagine a balloon pulling you up

-- Make sure you head isn’t stuck forward (computer screen phenomena)
+- Make sure your head isn’t stuck forward (computer screen phenomena)

 - Shoulders back